adamchaudhry47/Modelling-the-Financial-Crisis-University-Project/README.md

 # Modelling-the-Financial-Crisis-University-Project
 In this paper I was tasked with writing a 10 page essay about two economic papers to understand their significance in understanding the 2008 financial crisis
+In this project I attained a first class (1:1)